Wilno Voivodeship (1926–1939): World War II

 Currently the former territory of Wilno Voivodeship is divided between the Vilnius and Utena counties in Lithuania and the Grodno, Minsk and Vitebsk Regions of Belarus.

 Location

-The Wilno Voivodeship had an area of 29,011 km2 (which made it the fourth biggest Polish Voivodeship) and a population (according to the Polish census of 1931) - of 1,276,000.
+The Wilno Voivodeship had an area of 29,011 km2 (which made it the fourth biggest Polish Voivodeship) and a population (according to the Polish census of 1931) of 1,276,000.

-The Voivodeship was located in the country's northeastern corner, bordering Soviet Union to the east, Lithuania to the west, Latvia to the north, Nowogródek Voivodeship to the south and Białystok Voivodeship to the south-west.
+The Voivodeship was located in the country's northeastern corner, bordering the Soviet Union to the east, Lithuania to the west, Latvia to the north, Nowogródek Voivodeship to the south and Białystok Voivodeship to the south-west.
 The landscape was flat and hilly in parts, with several lakes (such as Narocz, the biggest lake in interwar Poland).
-As of 1 January 1937, 21.2% of the area was forested (with the national average of 22.2%).
+As of 1 January 1937, 21.2% of the area was forested (compared to the national average of 22.2%).

 Towns and administrative division

 Wilno Voivodeship was created after the territory of the Republic of Central Lithuania was merged with the so-called Wilno Area.
 In the years 1922–1939 it was divided into 9 powiats (counties):

 In 1931, the biggest city of the Voivodeship (and the biggest in northeastern Poland) was Wilno, with 195 100 inhabitants.
 Apart from this city, Voivodeship was sparsely populated and lacked more urban centres.
 All other towns were very small, none of them reached a population larger than 10 000 (as of 1931).